BenAuer2021/Mesh-based-Human-Phantom-for-Simulation/README.md

 # **MESH-BASED HUMAN (XCAT) PHANTOMS FOR SIMULATION (mesh50_XCAT)**

-The **M**esh-based **XCAT** phantoms (**mesh50_XCAT**) are developed and maintained by Auer Benjamin from the Brigham and Women's Hospital and Harvard Medical School, Boston, MA, USA.
+The **M**esh-based **XCAT** phantom (**mesh50_XCAT**) is developed and maintained by Auer Benjamin from the Brigham and Women's Hospital and Harvard Medical School, Boston, MA, USA.

 **Contacts:** bauer@bwh.harvard.edu.

-The **mesh50_XCAT** phantoms are based on the 4D extended cardiac-torso digital anthropomorphic ([XCAT](https://otc.duke.edu/industry-investors/available-technologies/xcat/)) human phantom for a 50<sup>th</sup> percentile American male based on the [PeopleSize anthropometric database](https://openerg.com/).
+The **mesh50_XCAT** phantom is based on the 4D extended cardiac-torso digital anthropomorphic ([XCAT](https://otc.duke.edu/industry-investors/available-technologies/xcat/)) human phantom for a 50<sup>th</sup> percentile American male based on the [PeopleSize anthropometric database](https://openerg.com/).

-The author acknowledge that the distribution free of charge of the **mesh50_XCAT** phantoms is kindly permitted by the original developer team of the XCAT phantom.
+The author acknowledge that the distribution free of charge of the **mesh50_XCAT** phantom is kindly permitted by the original developer team of the XCAT phantom.

 Table of contents:
 ```diff